Consult Our Experts

 Animations were created to invoke emotions and entertain the audience.
 They were designed to be a new and more effective medium of storytelling.

-The early animators found a way to create animated movies without cameras or recording technology, which enabled them to create animations.
+The facts about animation states that the early animators found a way to create animated movies without cameras or recording technology, which enabled them to create animations.

 The first-ever animation was created by a French cartoonist Émile Cohl.
 He named it Fantasmagorie (1908).
-The one-minute and seventeen seconds video laid the foundation of animations.
+The one-minute and seventeen-second video laid the foundation of animations.

 So, since we’re always covering the ultra-modern animations and their interesting facts all the time today, we’re going to do something different.
 This time, we’re going to list down the historical facts about animations.

 People of ancient times were smart.
 No, really, they were ‘smart,’ specially the Egyptians.
-These people understood the importance of moving images and started creating illusions of a motion picture.
+These people understood the facts about animation importance and started creating illusions of a motion picture.

 Animation History Blog Image